-The domestic arbitration regime is governed by uniform State and Territory legislation, the Commercial Arbitration Act (the CAA).
-An arbitration will be domestic if the place of business of the parties is within Australia at the time the agreement is concluded.3
+The domestic arbitration regime is governed by uniform state and territory legislation, being each state or territory's Commercial Arbitration Acts (uniform CAA).3 An arbitration will be domestic if the places of business of the parties are within Australia at the time the agreement is concluded.4

-International arbitrations are governed by the International Arbitration Act 1974 (Cth) (the IAA).
+International arbitrations are governed by the International Arbitration Act 1974 (Cth) (IAA).
 An arbitration is 'international' for the purposes of the Act if:

-- the parties to an arbitration agreement have, at the time of the conclusion of that agreement, their places of business in different States; or - one of the following places is situated outside the State in which the parties have their places of business: - the place of arbitration if determined in, or pursuant to, the arbitration agreement; - any place where a substantial part of the obligations of the commercial relationship is to be performed or the place with which the subject-matter of the dispute is most closely connected; or - the parties have expressly agreed that the subject matter of the arbitration agreement relates to more than one country.4
+- the parties to an arbitration agreement have, at the time of the conclusion of that agreement, their places of business in different States; or - one of the following places is situated outside the State in which the parties have their places of business: - the place of arbitration if determined in, or pursuant to, the arbitration agreement; - any place where a substantial part of the obligations of the commercial relationship is to be performed or the place with which the subject-matter of the dispute is most closely connected; or - the parties have expressly agreed that the subject matter of the arbitration agreement relates to more than one country.5

 In addition, the IAA implements Australia's obligations under the New York Convention and the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).

-As is the case with the Model Law, the IAA and the CAA contain both mandatory provisions (i.e. provisions which the parties cannot contract out of) and non-mandatory provisions (i.e. provisions which the parties can modify by agreement).
-They also contain 'opt-in' provisions (that is, provisions which will not apply unless the parties opt-in to the application of those provisions).
+As is the case with the Model Law, the IAA and the CAA contain both mandatory provisions (i.e. provisions which the parties cannot contract out of) and non-mandatory 'opt-out' provisions (i.e. provisions which the parties can modify by agreement).
+They also contain 'opt-in' provisions (i.e. provisions which will not apply unless the parties opt-in to the application of those provisions).

-An example of a mandatory provision in the IAA and the CAA is the requirement that each party be afforded a reasonable opportunity to present its case.5
+An example of a mandatory provision in the IAA and the CAA is the requirement that each party be afforded a reasonable opportunity to present its case.6

-An example of an 'opt-out' provision is the requirement that the parties not disclose confidential information in relation to the arbitral proceedings unless disclosure is expressly allowed.6
+An example of an 'opt-out' provision is the requirement that the parties and arbitral tribunal not disclose confidential information in relation to the arbitral proceedings unless disclosure is expressly allowed.7

-While most provisions in the IAA and the CAA are uniform, there are certain differences between them, in particular in terms of the 'opt-in' provisions.
+While most provisions in the IAA and the CAA are uniform, there are certain differences between them, particularly in terms of the 'opt-in' provisions.

-When it comes to international arbitration, an arbitral tribunal has the power to order consolidation of two or more arbitrations if certain conditions are met only if the parties have 'opted-in' to the application of section 24 of the IAA.
-Conversely, the power of consolidation under the CAA legislation applies unless the parties have 'opted out' by agreement.
+When it comes to international arbitration, an arbitral tribunal has the power to order consolidation of two or more arbitrations if certain conditions are met and the parties have 'opted in' to the application of section 24 of the IAA.
+Conversely, the power of consolidation under the CAA applies unless the parties have 'opted out' by agreement.

-Pursuant to the CAA, the parties may preserve the power to appeal an award on a question of law (with leave of the Court) if they have agreed that an appeal may be made under section 34A of the CAA.
+Pursuant to the CAA, the parties may preserve the power to appeal an award on a question of law (with leave of the court) if they have agreed that an appeal may be made under section 34A of the CAA.
 There is no comparable provision in the IAA.